mikeblochlevermore/setcourse/README.md

 When I host an education, it typically requires a chat group to coordinate changes, questions, discussions etc. This typically required setting up a Facebook or Discord group.

-- This part was largely inspired by by wife's current education which just coordinates its students and all questions with huge amounts of reply-all mails (and it hurts my techie mind) 🤦
+- This part was largely inspired by by wife's current education which coordinates its students and all questions with huge amounts of reply-all mails (and it hurts my techie mind) 🤦

-I wanted to go directly from enrollment to chatting without setting up a separate platform and avoid the added admin of collecting the students elsewhere and potentially them not having an account for that other platform.
+I wanted to go directly from enrollment to chatting without setting up a separate platform and avoid the added admin of collecting the students elsewhere and potentially them not having an account for that other platform, as well as other logistic issues.

 ![Chat Example](https://github.com/mikeblochlevermore/setcourse/blob/master/setcourse/static/setcourse/chat_example.gif?raw=true)